The-Collectors/TC/README.md

 ## How to set up the development environment
 Directions to install necessary packages and dependencies for the project.
 First clone the repository on your machine.
+    - note: we highly recommend you to use Github Desktop with VScode.

 ### Installing Python
 1. Download and install latest Python at https://www.python.org/downloads/